bananaml/serverless-template-stable-diffusion/README.md

 ## Quickstart:

-1. Create your own copy of this template repo.
-Either:
-- Click "Fork" on this repo (creates a public repo)
-- Create your own repo and copy the template files into it (to create a private repo)
+1. Create your own private repo and copy the files from this template repo into it.
+You'll want a private repo so that your huggingface keys are secure.

 2. Install the [Banana Github App](https://github.com/apps/banana-serverless) to your new repo.